FreakyJay1/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit is added and in it is ls
 2-bring_me_home is added and in it is cd ~
-3-listfiles is added and in it is ls -l
+3-listfiles is added and in it is ls -l 4-listmorefiles is added and in it is ls -al